 PolyU has long been committed to internationalisation of its curriculum, staffing and student bodies.
-We provide students with global learning experience through our established Student Exchange Programme and WIE Offshore Placement Scheme.
-Every year, around 650 PolyU students go on exchange, and a similar number of inbound exchange students come to the University, involving over 230 renowned institutions from 37 countries and regions.
-In 2017/18 alone, over 1,400 students participated in offshore internships worldwide and on the Chinese mainland.
+We provide students with global learning experience through our established Student Exchange Programme, WIE Offshore Placement Scheme, and General University Requirements (Cluster Area Requirements and Service-Learning) subjects offered overseas and in Mainland China.
+In 2018/19, over 960 PolyU students went on exchange at one of PolyU’s 251 exchange partner institutions, and around 960 students from overseas countries and regions came to study at the University.
+In 2018/19, over 1,200 students participated in offshore internships worldwide and in the mainland.

-Under PolyU's academic collaboration agreements with 456 institutions spanning 47 countries and regions, our faculty and staff have been actively engaged in academic, joint degree and research collaboration initiatives.
+Under PolyU's academic collaboration agreements with some 300 institutions spanning 45 countries and regions, our faculty and staff have been actively engaged in academic, joint degree and research collaboration initiatives.
 These further enhance the international exposure of our students and staff.